Brave New World on Peacock a chilling dystopia in Ikea gray

 When I first read Aldous Huxley's famous 1932 novel Brave New World, I expected something fusty and old-fashioned.
-I wasn't prepared for how scathingly direct or unsettlingly dark it was, and still is.
+I wasn't prepared for how scathingly direct or unsettlingly dark it was, and still is today.

 The new TV adaptation, available on NBC's streaming service Peacock, re-examines the story for a modern age.
 It certainly adds a dash of cursing, a touch of violence, some Radiohead and a load of people getting their kit off.
 But it lacks a certain directness.
 The Handmaid's Tale is about sexism.
 Watchmen is about racism.
 Westworld is about robots in cowboy hats.
 Brave New World is about genetic engineering, but it's also about social conditioning, and over-medication, or the loss of intimacy, or possibly technology and surveillance, and also maybe socialism is bad?